Technology

 Cons of ground source heat pumps

-- Installing a ground source heat pump is expensive – typically £13,000-£20,000, depending on the size of the system (not including the cost of fitting underfloor heating, if required).
+- Installing a ground source heat pump is expensive – typically £10,000 to £18,000, depending on the size of the system (not including the cost of fitting underfloor heating, if required), according to the EST.

 - Ground source heat pumps are generally not suitable for properties with existing gas-fired central heating.
-The technology works at lower temperatures, making it better suited to homes with underfloor heating.
+The technology works at lower temperatures, making it better suited to homes with underfloor heating or very large radiators.

 - You may need a separate electric heater to help provide all your heating and hot water needs.
+If you’re also using the heat pump to provide hot water, it can limit the overall efficiency of the pump.

 - The groundworks required to dig the trench can be expensive and disruptive – planning permission may be required if space is at a premium and you need a borehole.